MetehanSaman/File-Converter/README.md

 - Enable Dark/Light Mode: Customize the app's appearance with the option to switch between dark and light themes.

-- Drag and Drop Files: Easily add files using 'Choose Folder Path' button and drop files using 'Drop' button.
+- Add and Drop Files: Easily add files using 'Choose Folder Path' button and drop files using 'Drop' button.

 - PDF to JPG Conversion: Effortlessly transform PDF files into high-quality JPG images.